-Using bell caps requires minimal tools and supplies which makes them perfect for beginners who would like to give jewellery making with crystals or sea glass a go.
+Using bell caps requires minimal tools and supplies which makes them perfect for beginners who would like to give jewellery making a try using small crystals or sea glass.

 Bell caps come in different styles but many have flexible prongs or claws, which can be easily manipulated to fit your chosen stone.
 All you need to do is to ensure you have chosen an appropriate sized stone for the bell cap and use Devcon 5 Minute Epoxy Glue to set your stone in place.

 Claw settings are a popular choice for setting irregular shaped stones and they are a really effective way to show off the beauty of the stone.
 Below, we share with you our beginner friendly, ready-made claw settings as well as a more advanced step by step tutorial on how to create your own from scratch.